The Future of Reflective Practice

 |---|---|

 Reflective practice as a named discipline was developed in the 1960s, 1970s, and 1980s.
 Donald Schon’s books from 1963 to 1994 set most of its foundations.
-The world that produced those books no longer exists.
+The world changed after the early 1990s.
 The article looks at what has changed since 1994 and what those changes mean for the practice.

 A short history